-I include the article below, in addition to a free copy of my book, Mindfulness and Meditation Options, in the email I sent to all participants in my Connect with Horses Mindfulness Meditation retreats here in the south of France, a day or two before they arrive.
+I include the article below, an extract of my book, Mindfulness and Meditation Options, in the email I sent to all participants in my Connect with Horses Mindfulness Meditation retreats here in the south of France, a day or two before they arrive.

 If you have been going through a particularly difficult period in your life and sometimes feel depressed, anxious and physically/mentally exhausted, meditation is a useful technique to get rid of negative thinking patterns.
 Granted, calming your mind can be a daunting challenge.
 Practising regularly will make this easier, you’ll reap the most benefits when you meditate daily.
 Even just 5 minutes a day will make a difference.
 Try this 5-min guided meditation and if it works for you, do it daily when you wake up: The Five Minute Miracle Meditation.
 Follow it with this short selection of Gratitude Affirmations to get the most benefit from your meditation practice.